CMT: Mid-Training for Efficient Learning of Consistency, Mean Flow, and Flow Map Models: Consistency Mid-Training for Fast, General Flow Map Learning

 Here, we focus on CM as the flow map post-training stage.
 To obtain a trajectory aligned initializer for this flow map and to motivate the design of the \method's mid-training loss, we revisit the CM oracle objective $\mathcal{L}_{\methodl{oracle}{CM}}$.

 We first propose a reinterpretation of $\mathcal{L}_{\methodl{oracle}{CM}}$ from a reverse time generative perspective, under which the objective becomes transparent.
 Every point $\rvx_t\sim p_t$ along a PF-ODE trajectory is uniquely determined by its terminal state $\rvx_T$.
-Hence, rather than sampling a fresh data point $\rvx_0$ and a noise vector $\beps$ for each $t$, one may sample a single terminal state $\rvx_T\sim p_{\mathrm{prior}}$ and trace its entire trajectory backward.
+Hence, one may sample a single terminal state $\rvx_T\sim p_{\mathrm{prior}}$ and trace its entire trajectory backward.
 Training then reduces to mapping every point on this reverse path to its single consistent origin in the data distribution $p_{\mathrm{data}}$.
-This yields the following equivalent formulation of the oracle loss; the proof is provided in \Cref{app:oracle}. \begin{theorem} If $p_{\mathrm{prior}}$ matches the diffused marginal $p_T$\footnote{This holds for sufficiently large $T$ as in EDM, or with appropriate noise schedules as in flow matching.}, the oracle loss can be expressed as
+This yields the following equivalent formulation of the oracle loss; the proof is provided in \Cref{app:oracle}. \begin{theorem} If $p_{\mathrm{prior}}$ matches the diffused marginal $p_T$\footnote{This holds for sufficiently large $T$ as in EDM, or with appropriate noise schedules as in flow matching. {Empirically, $p_T$ (data-dependent) and $p_{\mathrm{prior}}$ (data-free) perform identically, so we adopt $p_{\mathrm{prior}}$ in all experiments.}}, the oracle loss can be expressed as

 \end{theorem}